panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#10.md

 **Aim** - Implement the spatial filter functions for the module.

 **Things, I have done this week**
-* Test the query function for the remaining operations like: ST_Intersects, ST_Covers etc..
+* Test the query function for the remaining operations like: ST_Within, ST_Covers, ST_Overlaps etc..
 * Added more spatial relationship function to module like: ST_Crosses, ST_CoveredBy, ST_ContainsProperly.